Use Case vs. User Story: Why You’d Better Know the Difference

 Your cross-functional team could easily become overwhelmed trying to satisfy these requests at the same time as well.
 You might need to build partnerships with the major investment brokerages to integrate into their apps and websites, for example, and your Developers will need to write plenty of additional code for an investment section of your app.

-And this is another reason writing use cases (and then later translating them into user stories) is a great way to help you go from product concept to successful market release.
-It can help you prioritize your product’s functionality more effectively.
+This is why writing use cases (and then translating them into user stories) is the best way to go from concept to market release.
+It forces your team to focus only on the most strategically advantageous functionality and prioritize your product’s functionality more effectively.

 Bonus Tip #2: Centralize Your Product Content